Misconceptions About Montessori

 Misconception: Montessori children's test scores are low

-Misconception: Montessori schools do not allow for fantasy and inhibit children from using their imagination
+Misconception: Montessori schools inhibit children from using their imagination

 Misconception: Montessori only works for smart children